paulscherrerinstitute/asynPythonDriver/README.rst

 Known Problems
 --------------

 - For input records, ai, longin, stringin, the SCAN field can only be *I/O Intr*.
-Which means the records has to be updated by the driver and then call ``self.update``.
+That means these records have to be updated by the driver and then call ``self.update``.

 - Each asynPythonDriverConfigure creates a Python sub-interpreter, in order to isolate the modules.
 And watch out the `bug and caveats <https://docs.python.org/2/c-api/init.html#bugs-and-caveats>`_ about sub-interpreter.